Steve Jackson Games: Site Navigation

 Obviously, the things we look for in a new employee depend on the job we have to fill.
 And for any job, we want somebody who can act professionally and remember that it is a job.
 We don't sit around all day and play games.
 A lot of any staff job is administrative.
 Some weeks, the really cool things are few and far between.

 We always look for experience when making a hiring decision.
-We're not likely to hire anyone, for any creative position, unless they have experience either with some other company or as a (productive) freelancer.
+We're not likely to hire anyone, for any creative position, unless they have experience either with some other company or as a (successful) freelancer.

 Oh, yes.
 We are a non-smoking office.
 We have smokers, but they go outside and suffer.